Baarsgaard/jig/README.md

 ## Configuration

-Supports global and local repository config files.<br>
+Supports global and local repository config files.
 If both exist, they are merged with the local taking priority.

 See [example_config.toml](./example_config.toml)